RafaelFino/Data2Parquet-go/README.md

 - **DisableLogColors**: DisableLogColors configuration tag, describe the disable log colors mode, its an optional field.
 The default value is `false`.
 - **FlushInterval**: FlushInterval configuration tag, describe the interval to flush data in seconds, its an important field to control the time to flush data.
 The default value is `5`.
 - **JsonSchemaPath**: JsonSchemaPath configuration tag, describe the path to the JSON schema file, its an optional field.
 The default value is empty. *This feature is not implemented yet.
+- **LogFormatter**: LogFormatter configuration tag, describe the log formatter, this fields accepte four values, `color`, `text`, `json` or `multi`.
+The default value is `color`.
 - **RecordType**: RecordType configuration tag, describe the type of the record, this fields accepte two values, `log` or `dynamic`.
 The default value is log. *Dynamic type is not implemented yet.
 - **RecoveryAttempts**: RecoveryAttempts configuration tag, describe the number of attempts to recover data, its an optional field.
 The default value is `0`.
 - **RedisDataPrefix**: RedisDataPrefix configuration tag, describe the prefix of the data key in Redis, its an optional field.
 The default value is `data`.
 - **RedisDB**: RedisDB configuration tag, describe the database number in Redis, its an optional field.
 The default value is `0`.
+- **RedisDLQPrefix**: RedisDLQPrefix configuration tag, describe the prefix of the DLQ key in Redis, its an optional field.
+The default value is `dlq`.
 - **RedisHost**: RedisHost configuration tag, describe the host of the Redis server, its an optional field if you use `BufferType` as `mem`, but became required if `BufferType` is `redis`.
 The default value is empty but need to be set if `BufferType` is `redis`.
 - **RedisKeys**: RedisKeys configuration tag, describe the keys of the Redis server, its an optional field.
 The default value is `keys`.
+- **RedisLockInstanceName**: RedisLockInstanceName configuration tag, describe the instance name of the lock key in Redis, its an optional field.
+The default value is empty and in this case, instance hostname will be considered.
 - **RedisLockPrefix**: RedisLockPrefix configuration tag, describe the prefix of the lock key in Redis, its an optional field.
 The default value is `lock`.
+- **RedisLockTTL**: RedisLockTTL configuration tag, describe the TTL of the lock key in Redis, its an optional field.
+The default value is `1.5x` 'FlushInterval` value.
 - **RedisPassword**: RedisPassword configuration tag, describe the password of the Redis server, its an optional field.
 The default value is empty.
 - **RedisRecoveryKey**: RedisRecoveryKey configuration tag, describe the recovery key in Redis, its an optional field.
 The default value is `recovery`.
-- **RedisDLQPrefix**: RedisDLQPrefix configuration tag, describe the prefix of the DLQ key in Redis, its an optional field.
-The default value is `dlq`.
-- **RedisLockTTL**: RedisLockTTL configuration tag, describe the TTL of the lock key in Redis, its an optional field.
-The default value is `1.5x` 'FlushInterval` value.
-- **RedisLockInstanceName**: RedisLockInstanceName configuration tag, describe the instance name of the lock key in Redis, its an optional field.
-The default value is empty and in this case, instance hostname will be considered.
 - **RedisTimeout**: RedisTimeout configuration tag, describe the timeout of the Redis server, its an optional field.
 The default value is empty, in this case, `0` will be the value (Redis defaults).
 - **S3BucketName**: S3BucketName configuration tag, describe the bucket name in S3, its an optional field.
 The default value is empty but need to be set if you use `aws-s3` as a writer.
+- **S3Endpoint**: S3Endpoint configuration tag, describe the endpoint of the S3 server, its an optional field.
+The default value is empty but need to be set if you use `aws-s3` as a writer.
 - **S3Region**: S3Region configuration tag, describe the region of the S3 server, its an optional field.
 The default value is empty but need to be set if you use `aws-s3` as a writer.
 - **S3RoleARN**: S3RoleARN configuration tag, describe the role name of the S3 server, its an optional field.
 The default value is empty but need to be set if you use `aws-s3` as a writer.
 - **S3STSEndpoint**: S3STSEndpoint configuration tag, describe the endpoint of the STS server, its an optional field.
-The default value is empty but need to be set if you use `aws-s3` as a writer.
-- **S3Endpoint**: S3Endpoint configuration tag, describe the endpoint of the S3 server, its an optional field.
 The default value is empty but need to be set if you use `aws-s3` as a writer.
 - **TryAutoRecover**: TryAutoRecover configuration tag, describe the auto recover mode, its an optional field.
 The default value is `false`.
 If set to `true` the system will try to recover the data that failed to write after flash, using recovery cache.
 - **UseDLQ**: UseDLQ configuration tag, describe the use of DLQ, its an optional field.
 The default value is `false`.
 If set to `true` the system will use the DLQ to store the data that failed to write after flash.
 - **UseHash**: UseHash configuration tag, describe the use of hash, its an optional field.
 The default value is `false`.
 If set to `true` the system will use the hash to store the data in the buffer.